Fernando Cabrera (politician): Ministry and academic career

+New York City Council

 In 2009, Cabrera challenged Maria Baez in the Democratic primary for the 14th City Council district in the Bronx.
 He had the support of the Bronx Democratic Committee and key labor unions.
 He defeated Baez by 1.37% in a three-way race that also included Yudelka Tapia.
 In November, he won the general election against Republican Yessenia A. Duran and Conservative Lisa Marie Campbell.
 He won re-election in 2013 by a large margin.
+The district covers Claremont Village, Fordham, Kingsbridge, Marble Hill, Morris Heights, Mount Eden, Mount Hope and University Heights.

+On September 12, 2017, Cabrera won 55% of the vote in the 14th district Democratic primary election, compared to 35% for challenger Randy Abreu and 10% for Felix Perdomo.
+On January 11, 2018, he was elected Majority Whip and Chairman of the Committee on Governmental Operations.
+He was term-limited and left the council at the end of 2021, and was succeeded by Pierina Sanchez.

+Campaigns for other offices

 In 2014, Cabrera challenged Senator Gustavo Rivera in the Democratic primary but lost 59% to 41%.
 He challenged Rivera again in 2016 and lost by a larger margin, 63% to 37%.

-On September 12, 2017, Cabrera won 55% of the vote in the 14th district Democratic primary election, compared to 35% for challenger Randy Abreu and 10% for Felix Perdomo.
-On January 11, 2018, he was elected Majority Whip and Chairman of the Committee on Governmental Operations.

 In 2019, Cabrera announced that he would challenge Representative Alexandria Ocasio-Cortez in the Democratic primary for New York's 14th congressional district, while criticizing her support for democratic socialism.
 On March 1, 2020, Cabrera announced that he was ending his bid against Ocasio-Cortez and that he would instead run for Bronx borough president in 2021.
 He lost the nomination to Vanessa Gibson, then chair of the council Committee on Public Safety.
+The contest was decided by ranked-choice voting; after the final round of tabulation Gibson had 53.5% to Cabrera's 46.5%.

+Adams administration

-In February 2022, New York City mayor Eric Adams named Cabrera a senior advisor in the city's Office of Faith-Based and Community Partnerships.
-LGBT groups objected to the appointment, citing Cabrera's history of opposing same-sex marriage.
+In February 2022, New York City mayor Eric Adams appointed Cabrera as a senior advisor in the city's Office of Faith-Based and Community Partnerships.
+LGBT groups criticized the appointment, citing Cabrera's history of opposing same-sex marriage.
+Cabrera had previously been considered for a senior position related to mental health in the Adams administration.
+Shortly before the appointment was announced, he publicly apologized for his past remarks, saying that he had been unaware of the treatment of LGBT people by the Ugandan government when he spoke there in 2014 and that he believed "in the rights of all people, regardless of sexual orientation".
+Adams said that he had heard and accepted the apology.

+Cabrera left the position in June 2023.
+City Hall said he was departing to devote more time to his ministry.

+2025 City Council campaign

+In 2025, Cabrera sought to regain his former City Council seat, challenging his successor, Pierina Sanchez, in the Democratic primary.
+He campaigned on issues including crime and housing conditions.
+In the June 24 primary, he finished second with 22% of the vote, behind Sanchez, who received 66%.
+A third candidate, Bryan Hodge Vasquez, received 10.8%.